dexterfloreza/coe817-network-security/lab1/README.md

 client_thread = threading.Thread(target=handle_client, args=(client_socket, client_address))
 client_thread.start()
 ```
+When the function is run in a thread ```threading.Thread```, multiple clients can be handled independently.
+Each thread runs its own instance of ```handle_client``` for a specific client, ensuring isolated and concurrent communication.

 ```target = handle_client:``` this specifies the function (```handle_client```) that will handle communication with the client.

 ```args=(client_socket, client_address)``` passes the client-specific socket and address to the handle_client function.